 The Federal Communications Commission selected 25 Mbps as the new baseline for broadband service, upping the number from 4 Mbps to scale along with the increasing amounts of data being transferred by Internet users on a daily basis, according to PC Magazine.
 This serves as a decent baseline for college students sharing the same Internet connection as well.
 You may even consider bumping up your speed even higher if data-heavy activities and size of your household demand even more bandwidth.

-In some cases, the best way to get the most out of your Internet speed in college is to go old school and connect your computer directly to a cabled connection.
+In some cases, the best way to get the most out of your internet speed in college is to go old school and connect your computer directly to a cabled connection.
 While wireless technology is more advanced and convenient than ever, the speeds available over a hardwired connection are often much more consistent and faster than those achievable over a wireless modem.
-That’s why it pays to invest in a bit of extra cable in order to extend the connection directly from an Internet jack to your PC or laptop.
-When you simply need the fastest download speeds possible, landlines are the way to go.
+That’s why it pays to invest in a bit of extra cable in order to extend the connection directly from an internet jack to your PC or laptop.
+When you simply need fast internet, an ethernet cable is the way to go.

 Fix sources of slowdown